-When starting affiliate marketing it can appear complex due to the sheer amount of new terms and phrases you will encounter.
+When a beginner starts affiliate marketing, it can appear extremely complex due to the sheer amount of new terms and phrases they will encounter.

-Here are 100 terms and terminology you will encounter when researching or practicing affiliate marketing.
+Here is a glossary of 100 terms and terminology you will encounter when researching or practicing affiliate marketing.

 Above the Fold